jaykay04/Covid_ETL_Project_with_Azure_Data_Factory/README.md

 The Data Flows transformation used on both dataset include;
 * Select transformation
 * LookUp transformation
-* Filter Transfomration
+* Filter transformation
 * Join transformation
 * Sort transformation
-* Conditional split transofrmation
+* Conditional split transformation
-* Derived columns trannsformation
+* Derived columns transformation
 * Sink transformation et.c

 These set of transformations was done to make the datasets more robust and fit for purpose.